Dadido3/noita-mapcap/README.md

     - Don't minimize the game window.
     - If you need to pause, use the ESC menu.
     - Also, make sure that the console window isn't selected, as you will end up with screenshots of the console instead of the game.
 You can select and use any other window while it's capturing screenshots, though.
+    - Noita may crash in the process or show error messages.
+If you encounter an `ASSERT FAILED!` message click on `Ignore always`.
+If Noita crashes you can restart it, load your save and start capturing again.
+It will continue from where it stopped.
+More information/details about this can be found [here](https://github.com/Dadido3/noita-mapcap/issues/7#issuecomment-723571110).
 8. When you think you are done, close Noita.
 9. Start `.../Noita/mods/noita-mapcap/bin/stitch/stitch.exe`.
     - Use the default values to create a complete stitch.